-A sleeping bag and inflatable camping mattress (thermarest) are provided.
+An inflatable camping mattress (thermarest) is provided.

-\\ Daypack
+Daypack

-PeruRail has a strict policy on hand baggage on the train to the Inca Trail and from Machu Picchu.
+Perurail has a strict policy on hand baggage on the train to the Inca Trail and from Machu Picchu.
 The weight of your hand baggage on the train must not exceed 5kg and the sum of its dimensions (length + width + height) must not exceed 157 cm.
 If your daypack exceeds these dimensions it must be placed inside your trek bag for transportation on the train.

-\\\ Trekking Poles
+Trekking Poles